therobotacademy/devops-meteor/_meteor_Intro_coursera/STEP-BY-STEP.md

 ```
 <PROJECT_FOLDER>\.meteor\release```

-To make it match with your global version, edit the file, from:
+To make it match with your global version, you could edit the file, from:
 ```
 METEOR@1.4.2.3```
 to
 ````
 METEOR@1.7.0.5```

+But this produces compatibility errors of packages when running at least in Windows.
+So let us keep the original version of the code.

 #### Installation in Linux
 ```